-After a horrific accident, Karryn defied the odds last year by nailing out a 152 km bike ride from Christchurch to Hanmer Springs as part of her 20 Week Challenge goal.
+After a horrific accident, Karryn defied the odds in 2016 by nailing out a 152 km bike ride from Christchurch to Hanmer Springs as part of her 20 Week Challenge goal.

 Her physio said she must have pushed through a lot of pain in her training to be able to do the rides she did.

 She won our Rocking the Recovery Award last year and went on to set herself the goal of running a marathon which she just did.

 Getting an injury can be so massively debilitating for clients and I’ve seen many spiral downwards after them.

 Keeping injured clients in the game, excited about the future, re-setting their goals, changing their training and celebrating a new variety of wins, I think, becomes essential for their physical, mental and emotional well-being.

 To support PTs to support injured clients we added in the Rocking the Recovery category to our 20 Week Challenge a few years ago.

 Each year it brings me to tears to see what these people achieve, the awesome role their trainers play and the support the other entrants offer up.

 Last year one guy saw a physio every week, as well as his PT, to work on an injured shoulder he’d had for 5 years..and guess what…it came good…that’s life changing.